Maroon 5 Frontman Adam Levine To Receive Star On Hollywood Walk Of Fame

 A photo posted by @hello.forever.fangirl on

 It can be recalled that Adam has been rumored to be leaving The Voice due to his alleged conflict with co-judge Miley Cyrus.
 The two have been the subject of controversies for their rumored feud.
-Reports claimed that Adam and Miley do not get along on the set and is causing too much drama.
+Reports claimed that Adam and Miley do not get along well on the set and is causing too much drama.
 And now that Cyrus is gone, sources claimed that Adam is really happy about it.
 Rumors suggest that the Maroon 5 frontman does not want Cyrus back and prefers to have Gwen instead.

 “[Adam was] just really glad that Miley is gone and Gwen is coming back.
 Adam really cannot stand Miley because he thinks that she is the most obnoxious person ever”